ANTOINE1128/Antoine1128/README.md

 # Antoine Makdessy
-I am a Full Stack developer and Mentor at Microverse.
+I am a Full-Stack developer and Mentor at Microverse.
 I served as a Police officer for 7 years with the Lebanese internal security forces .
 I am passionate about coding and love to create innovative solutions that solve real-world problems.

 📚 In addition to coding, I enjoy learning new technologies and keeping up with the latest trends in the tech industry.
 I believe that continuous learning is essential for personal growth and professional development.